-It is the law that, in general, contact with both parents is in the children's best interest, and that children are entitled to "frequent and continuing contact with both parents when the parents separate or divorce."
-Further, the parent who is or wants to be the "parent with majority time-sharing" has an "affirmative obligation to encourage and nurture a relationship between the children and the alternative residential parent."
-A parent who restricts access of the children to the other parent and does not encourage a relationship between the children and the other parent, for no good reason, perhaps should not be designated the "majority time-sharing parent."
-Such a parent is not acting in the children's best interest and is not following the law.
-In nearly all cases, the judge will order "shared parenting" of the children by the parents.
+- 1.1.
+It is the law that, in general, contact with both parents is in the children's best interest, and that children are entitled to "frequent and continuing contact with both parents when the parents separate or divorce." - 1.2.
+Further, the parent who is or wants to be the "primary residential parent" has an "affirmative obligation to encourage and nurture a relationship between the children and the alternative residential parent."
+A parent who restricts access of the children to the other parent and does not encourage a relationship between the children and the other parent, for no good reason, perhaps should not be designated the "primary residential parent."
+Such a parent is not acting in the children's best interest and is not following the law. - 1.3.
+In nearly all cases, the Court orders "shared parenting" of the children by the parents.
 This means the parents must confer with each other and agree upon all parenting decisions.
 Therefore, both parents must participate in all parenting decisions and immediately work out their own time-sharing schedules.
-If the parents cannot agree on any issue, then the judge will decide.
+If the parents cannot agree on any issue, then the Court will decide.